networktocode/netscaler-ansible/README.md

 # Ansible Modules for Netscaler Nitro API

+* Install Modules
+* Install Requirments
+* Short Module Descritptions
+* Detailed Module Descriptions
+* Module Examples
+* Contributing

+## Installation
 You need to perform **two** steps to start using these modules.

 1. Ensure this repository is in your Ansible module search path.
 2. Install Dependencies.

-## Ensure Modules are you in your search path
-First, understand what your search path is:
+#### Locate your search path
+Here is how you can locate your search path:
 ```
 $ ansible --version
 ansible 2.1.1.0